Ian Ridpath

 Ian Ridpath lecturing on Queen Mary 2

-Tall tales: Lecturing on my favourite subject – myths and origins of the constellations
+Tall stories: Lecturing on my favourite subject – myths and origins of the constellations

 Ian Ridpath in the fjords on Hurtigruten